-31 Year 12 students sat the HSC exams in 2022 and received offers from different universities.
+18 Year 12 students sat the HSC exams in 2023 and received offers from different universities.
 They have since continued to accept these offers and enrol in their preferred courses.
-This year, the School encouraged students who wished to attain the Higher School Certificate without receiving an ATAR to continue their education at Salamah College.
-This resulted in a new pathway being offered at Salamah College that included a VET subject.
+This year, the School, witnessed an expansion in the Education and Training pathway and continued encouraging students who wished to attain the Higher School Certificate without receiving an ATAR to continue their education at Salamah College.
+Moreover, our first 2 students who enjoyed the Education and Training pathway of stage 6 starting from 2022 and during 2023 have graduated and they attracted offers to continue their tertiary degree in a course of their choice.